 This fee is payable to the International School of Geneva.
 This is payable in three installments and the Registration Fee of CHF 1,000 is deductible from the first installment.

 Details concerning the academic fee payable to Durham University can be found at https://www.dur.ac.uk/education/postgraduate/pgce_international/.
 This is payable directly to Durham University, also in three instalments and is a flat fee for all students regardless of country of origin.

 For detailed information, please download our General & Financial Conditions brochure.

 How to Apply?

 Those interested in applying should be well qualified graduates, have a mother tongue level of English and be able to demonstrate a proven interest in teaching.
-All applicants must have Maths, English and Science to GCSE level grades A*-C, or equivalent.
+All applicants must have Maths, English and for Primary also Science, to GCSE level grades A*-C, or equivalent.